Ricaz/NobelBeerCS/README.md

 * When you kill your teammates, commit suicide, or get a knife kill, the game pauses
   * This is to allow you to announce your shame or finish your beer while everyone waits
   * Admins will get a pop-up menu allowing them to unpause when ready

-* On the start of each map, the database and stats are reset.
-Stats are counted as sips.
-  * Can be viewed by running `nobel_stats` by anyone in console
-  * When anything happens in-game, the chat shows the amount of sips
-  * Has experimental ping faker, so during the match, the amount of sips for each player is shown in place of the latency
+Of course, everyone is encouraged to say *SKÅL* to thier victims/killers!

 ### Additional features

-To add to the above (which is probably the best part of the mod), the mod can also connect to a separate web application, so it can play sounds and display images and videos on our big screen.
-Furthermore we have support for several sound themes that can be changed by admins while playing the game.
+To add to the above (which is probably the best part of the mod), we also have lots of additional features to add to the chaos.

 * Half-way team switch
   * Everyone will swap teams mid-game (without warning) half-way through the match